dweber019/backstage-plugin-endoflife/plugins/endoflife/README.md

 Welcome to the end of life plugin!

-This plugin will show end of life data for entities from [endoflife.date](https://endoflife.date/).
+This plugin will show end of life data for entities from [endoflife.date](https://endoflife.date/) or your own data provided by a URL or integrations.

 ![OpenShift](https://raw.githubusercontent.com/dweber019/backstage-plugin-endoflife/main/plugins/endoflife/docs/example-open-shift.png)
 ![Python](https://raw.githubusercontent.com/dweber019/backstage-plugin-endoflife/main/plugins/endoflife/docs/example-python.png)

 ## Setup

-1. Install this plugin:
+Install this plugin:

 ```bash
 # From your Backstage root directory